AVSR-LLM-Transparency/AVSR-LLM-Transparency/README.md

 `export PYTHONPATH=$PYTHONPATH:path_to_your_ws/FastChat`

 ## ROS Communication setup
-Now we configure some settings to guarantee the communication between 2 PCs.
-The very first step is to plug in Ethernet cable for BOTH 2 PCs, to make them connect to the same LAN.
+Now we will configure some settings to guarantee the communication between 2 PCs.
+The very first step is to plug in the Ethernet cable for BOTH 2 PCs, to make them connect to the same LAN.
 Then, run _ifconfig_ to check the IPs of the 2 PCs.
 After these steps, please again, open your _.bashrc_ file and add these new lines in it.

 **On PC2, the Server PC :**